 Unfortunately, there's no reserving a seat on the Quiet Car.
 You have to simply find it, and hope there's a seat on it when you board the train.

 According to Amtrak, the Quiet Car may actually be located anywhere on a particular train.
 So the best way to locate the Quiet Car is by asking a conductor or ticket taker where the Quiet Car is located.

 However, there are some basic guidelines on where to look for the Quiet Car.
 On the Acela Express, it's next to the First Class car, generally the second car from the back of the train.
 On the Northeast Regional service, the Quiet Car is next to the Business Class car, often at the front of the train.

 Amtrak's website lists the location of its Quiet Cars on other trains as follows: on its Keystone trains, the Quiet Car is next to the engine; on Hiawatha trains, it's the rearmost car; on certain Empire Corridor trains it's next to the engine.
 On any other train, check with the conductor.

 The Quiet Car

-The Quiet Car is actually just like any other car on the train you're on, except for the fact that it offers a quiet and peaceful atmosphere for travelers.
-That means there's no talking on cell phones!
+The Quiet Car is actually just like any other car on the train you're on, except that it offers a quiet and peaceful atmosphere for travelers.
+That means there's no talking on cell phones.
 If you need to make or receive a call while you're in the Quiet Car, you should exit the car and take the call in between cars or in the cafe car.
 Passengers can talk in the Quiet Car, but Amtrak requests that you talk quietly and only for limited periods.
 If you're planning on chatting for the whole trip, you should instead take a regular (non-Quiet Car) seat.